 The scholarship is open to high school seniors and prior graduates of Spokane Valley high schools who are pursuing a degree or certificate in a trade.
 Students who attended the following school districts are eligible: Spokane Valley Tech, Central Valley, East Valley, West Valley and Freeman.
 Scholarships vary, up to $3,000, which can be used for tuition, fees and the cost of any tools/equipment needed for their program.
 Students can apply here.
-The 2018 deadline is April 13, 2018.
+The 2018 deadline was May 8.

 Donating to the Spokane Valley Chamber Foundation

 Mail or deliver your donation check, payable to Spokane Valley Chamber Foundation, to: